Allan Jones (actor): Film

 Jones starred in many film musicals during the 1930s and 1940s.
 The best-known of these were Show Boat (1936) and The Firefly (1937), where he first performed what became his signature song: "The Donkey Serenade".
-Jones is probably best remembered today as the romantic lead opposite Kitty Carlisle and Maureen O'Sullivan respectively, in the Marx Brothers first two MGM films A Night at the Opera (1935) and A Day at the Races (1937), filling the straight-man role opened by the departure of Zeppo Marx from the team.
+Jones is probably best remembered today as the romantic lead opposite Kitty Carlisle and Maureen O'Sullivan respectively, in the first two MGM films of the Marx Brothers, A Night at the Opera (1935) and A Day at the Races (1937), filling the straight-man role opened by the departure of Zeppo Marx from the team.

 Jones made a brief appearance in the 1936 Nelson Eddy–Jeanette MacDonald film Rose Marie, singing music from Charles Gounod's Romeo et Juliette and Giacomo Puccini's Tosca.
 According to Merchant of Dreams, Charles Higham's biography of Louis B. Mayer, Eddy, who apparently considered Jones a rival and a potential threat, asked that most of the footage of Jones in Rose Marie be cut, including his rendition of the tenor aria E lucevan le stelle from Tosca and MGM agreed to Eddy's demands.
 In his final film for MGM, Everybody Sing (1938) with Judy Garland and Fanny Brice, Jones introduced the pop standard "The One I Love".
 "My Love For Yours" 1939.

 In 1940, Jones starred in two musicals for Universal Pictures: The Boys from Syracuse, with the stage score by Rodgers and Hart, and One Night in the Tropics with a score by Jerome Kern and Dorothy Fields, which was also the screen debut of Abbott and Costello.
 After these two films, Jones slipped to leads in several "B" musicals, at Paramount and Universal, including a reunion with his A Night at the Opera co-star Kitty Carlisle in Larceny with Music (1943).
 The same year, he made a guest appearance, as himself, in the Olsen and Johnson musical Crazy House, where he again performed "The Donkey Serenade".

 Recordings

 Jones recorded prodigiously throughout his career, primarily for RCA Victor.
-His 1938 recording of "The Donkey Serenade" ranks third among the all-time best-selling single records issued by RCA Victor.
+In 1977, his 1938 recording of "The Donkey Serenade" ranked third among the all-time best-selling single records issued by RCA Victor.